Pupils sit with four pupil supervisors for three months at a time and are exposed to a broad range of chambers’ work during these seats.

 During the second six months of pupillage, pupils are given the opportunity to undertake a limited amount of advocacy on their own account, in order to start building up experience and earnings (which are additional to the pupillage award and not subject to any chambers expenses).

 Chambers ensures that pupils are given adequate time to prepare for and attend the compulsory training courses in advocacy and other topics provided by the Inns during the pupillage year.

 The Tenancy Decision

 The tenancy decision is usually taken in the first half of July.
-Chambers has no quota or limit on the number of tenancies as a proportion of pupillages offered, and the intention when offering pupillage is that every pupil will be offered tenancy.
-Where a pupil is not offered tenancy because they have not met the standard required for tenancy at 3VB, Chambers has a strong record of helping pupils find a place at another good set or solicitors firm.
+Chambers has no quota or limit on the number of tenancies as a proportion of pupillages offered, and the intention when offering pupillage is that every pupil who has met the standard required will be offered tenancy.
+Where a pupil is not offered tenancy at 3VB, Chambers has a strong record of helping pupils find a place at another good set or solicitors’ firm.